Charleston Cougars men's basketball: Pat Kelsey era (2021–2024)

 The Cougars hired Pat Kelsey, former head coach at Winthrop University, on March 25, 2021.
 Kelsey led the Cougars for just three seasons, but his era at Charleston is considered one of the most successful in program history.
 He led the team to a 75–27 (.735) overall record over his three seasons at the helm, including two conference regular season titles, two conference championship titles and two NCAA tournament appearances.
 He also introduced the "Our City" motto, meant to unite support for the team with the city of Charleston.

 His team finished the 2022–23 season with a 31–4 record, including 4 weeks in the AP Top 25 poll, a conference championship title, and an NCAA tournament appearance.
 The team also won the Charleston Classic for the first time in program history.
 Kelsey signed an amended 5-year contract with the College of Charleston that would pay him a $1.1 million base salary, making him highest paid head coach in the Coastal Athletic Association.

 The success continued into the 2023–24 season as he led the program to its first outright regular season title since 2003 and was named the Coastal Athletic Association Coach of the Year.
 Following the end of the season, Kelsey accepted the position as head coach at the University of Louisville.

 College of Charleston president Andrew Hsu praised Kelsey upon news of his new position at Louisville, saying "he brought so much energy and excitement to Our City ... his impact goes far beyond basketball.
 His success reignited a premiere basketball school in a premiere city."

-Chris Mack era (2024-present)
+Chris Mack era (2024–2026)

 Chris Mack, the former head coach at Xavier University and the University of Louisville, for whom Pat Kelsey was an assistant coach at the former, was named the 25th head coach in program history on April 2, 2024.

+Mack led Charleston to two 20-win seasons and a 45–20 (.692) record as head coach, but fell short of winning any conference championships or NCAA tournament berths.

+After two seasons leading the program, Chris Mack accepted the position as head coach at the University of South Florida.

+John Groce era (2026–)

+Charleston hired John Groce, former head coach at the University of Akron, on March 30, 2026.